 When I begin my run, on the corner of Derech Hevron and David Remez near the Jerusalem Cinematheque, fatherhood feels like boot camp for the soul.
 Being a patient, supportive, and understanding husband and father requires me to access emotional reserves that I don’t come by naturally.

 But Jerusalem is a city built on a plateau in the Judean Mountains.
 I run up five different hills of varying elevations.
 As I traverse these inclines, my sharper edges are slowly rounded off, enabling me to bare life’s burdens more gracefully while I become less burdensome to my wife and kids.
 As Beitar Street becomes Leib Yaffe, the latest outbreak of laziness by the chronically absent lady who runs my twin sons’ nursery flows off me like water off a duck’s behind.
 My wife’s ailing leg, a growing concern for everyone in the family, no longer seems mysterious, but solvable.
 Our four children’s frenetic energy becomes a source of amusement, even pride, instead of fatigue tinged with frustration.

-As spring time in Jerusalem nudges up to summer, the temperature and humidity rises.
+As springtime in Jerusalem nudges up to summer, the temperature and humidity rise.
 And I’m in high cotton.
 Exhaust fumes, blaring horns, irritated pedestrians and double-parked cars bounce off me as effortlessly as a mountain gazelle gallops through the Ramot Forest.
 Frayed nerves are magically strengthened as I round the bend and attack the short but sharp Yanovsky Street incline.
-For a few fleeting minutes, I’m footloose and fancy free.
-Home life’s many splendored madness has evaporated, freeing up my mind’s eye to focus on a great issue or two, depending on how much longer my legs can keep pumping.
+For a few fleeting minutes, I’m footloose and fancy-free.
+Home life’s many splendor madness has evaporated, freeing up my mind’s eye to focus on a great issue or two, depending on how much longer my legs can keep pumping.